livebud/bud/Contributing.md

 Thank you for your interest in helping to make Bud better!
 Bud is and forever will be a driven by the community.
 We depend on volunteers lending their time and expertise to make Bud better for everyone.

+## Note for Developing with Bud on Windows

+Currently, Bud must be developed using WSL/WSL2 if developing on Windows.
+While there is a desire to get native Windows development supported, the effort to get there will be a HEAVY lift, as we will need to work closely with the [v8go](https://github.com/rogchap/v8go) team to get their Windows support added back in to v8go, as well as a handful of other large effort-intensive tasks, such as finding a consistent way to identify file descriptors in Windows.
+There are some efforts working towards accomplishing these goals, but as they are such large tasks, it has been decided that they will be placed on the back burner.
+If anyone wants to contribute to these efforts, you can find a beginning list of tasks [here](https://github.com/livebud/bud/discussions/81).

 ## Requirements

 - Node 14